 This course will not satisfy the General Education requirements for two sequential History courses.

-This course surveys the development of the Catholic Church from the Reformation to the present.
+Same as THE 212 This course surveys the development of the Catholic Church from the Reformation to the present.
 Topics include the Reformation, the Catholic Reformation, the Council of Trent, and Vatican Councils I and II.
 In addition, the course will explore the Church's influence on the modern and post-modern world with emphasis on philosophical movements, nationalism, imperialism, totalitarianism, and contemporary issues.